'Burnout' is a word that we often hear in the creative industries, and not just from people who run their businesses.

 So how do you prevent burnout?
 How do you ensure you stay happy, healthy and stress-free?
 Read the following top tips.

 A lot of people get straight out of bed and go to work.
 It isn’t the right way to begin a new day.
 Instead, take half an hour each morning to wake up gradually and do some gentle stretching.
 Give yourself a chance to relax, as it will prepare you to tackle anything that comes your way.

 Sleep right, eat well and exercise daily to be healthy, happy and able to deal with life and its ongoing challenges.
 Be kind to yourself to ensure your mental, physical and emotional well-being is top-notch and firing on all cylinders.

 Burnout can often be the result of too much work.
 In which case, become savvy at saying ‘no’ and ensure you have a manageable workload.
 If you freelance, learn to say ‘no’ to family and friends who might want your help for free.
 If you’re employed, speak to your boss if colleagues are delegating too much work.
 Set boundaries, so you don’t overextend yourself.

 Make changes if necessary

-Burnout could be the result of too much work, or a difficult client or project.
+Burnout could be the result of too much work or a difficult client or project.
 In which case, change things to avoid burnout.
 Ditch a client or speak to your boss about switching things around.
 Don’t be afraid to take steps to reduce stressful situations in your life.
-Your health and happiness is far more important.
+Your health and happiness are far more important.

 Take regular breaks

-It’s tempting to sit at your desk all day but it won’t leave you feeling very productive.
-Get up and take regular breaks to avoid burnout.
+It’s tempting to sit at your desk all day, but it won’t leave you feeling very productive.
+Get up and take frequent breaks to avoid burnout.
 Step outside to stretch your legs and get some fresh air.
-It’ll do you the world of good.
+It’ll do you a world of good.

 Learn to switch off